macmedic13/macmedic13.github.io/_posts/2023/2023-01-09-iphoneanniversary.markdown

 Some Notes - First song in the demo.
 A little Help from my friends by the Beatles.
 First Video, A clip from the Office which is my favourite Jim prank on Dwight.
 Thank you Apple.
 We may disagree from time to time, but keep doing amazing things!

+Lastly, the People on stage!
+Eric Schmidt, Google, Talking all about interoperability and Data services.
+My how things change.
+Yahoo, I know, Yahoo?

 <iframe width="560" height="315" src="https://www.youtube.com/embed/VQKMoT-6XSg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>